nycmeshnet/nycmesh.net/content/network-status.md

 ---
 2019-4-23

-We are having problems with some hub nodes in Brooklyn since midnight.
+We are having problems with our [Soft Surplus hub node (1417)](../map/nodes/1417) in Brooklyn since midnight.
 We are looking into this now.
+This is affecting the 9 connected nodes.

 2019-3-29